A Complete Guide To Warehouse Safety – Volume I – Back To Basics

 warehouse1

 Now as you walk around the remainder of the facility be sure to check in the battery recharging room or refuel station.
-Do you have an operating eye wash station and/or shower to deal with acid spills on a individual?
+Do you have an operating eye wash station and/or shower to deal with acid spills on an individual?
 There is always the chance of an acid spill from a battery charged immediately after refilling with water (not proper procedure).
 The battery room should also have a venting system to prevent vapors from accumulating and creating a possible explosion hazard.
-Is there a spill kit and PPE available such a goggles, face shield and gloves?
+Is there a spill kit and PPE available such as goggles, face shields, and gloves?
 PPE, (Personal Protection Equipment).
-In fact, any task an employee does in the warehouse ask yourself is there any PPE that’ll make the job safer to perform?
-Besides goggles, gloves, ear plugs, bump cap/hard hat, face shield, dusk mask, what would offer better protection?
+In fact, for any task an employee does in the warehouse ask yourself is there any PPE that’ll make the job safer to perform?
+Besides goggles, gloves, earplugs, helmets/hard hats, face shields, and dust masks, what would offer better protection?

 highextinguisher